raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/GLS and RTL mismatch (synth & sim ).md

 IN This we will look into the synth and simulation mismatch both of the gtkwave will come will be different

+## what is GLS
+- running the testbench with netlist as desgin under test
+- netlist is logically same as RTL  code

+## why GLS

+- verify the logical correctness of the desgin after synthesis
+- Ensuring the timing desgin is meet
+- for this GLS needs to run with delay annotion

 in first image the file name bad_mux is used